kumahq/kuma-demo/vagrant/README.md

 EOF
 ```

-One thing to note about this policy is that three source and destination services must have an additional [`protocol: http` tag](https://kuma.io/docs/latest/policies/http-support-in-kuma/).
+One thing to note about this policy is that three source and destination services must have an additional [`kuma.io/protocol: http` tag](https://kuma.io/docs/latest/policies/http-support-in-kuma/).
 Now if you return to the application, roughly half the requests will return a HTTP status code 500 thanks to the abort configuration we set above.
 In addition, there should be a significant delay in the response because we set a 5 second delay on 99% of the requests.